State of AI in WA Schools Forum

 An opportunity to connect with fellow attendees and discuss insights from the morning sessions.

-A dynamic session featuring multiple academics presenting diverse research on AI, education and what the research shows to date.
-The panel highlights key findings, trends, and implications for schools and educators.
+A dynamic session featuring two academics presenting research on AI, education and what the research shows to date.
+The session highlights key findings, trends, and implications for schools and educators.Â

 Dr Juliana Peloche